 Advisors offer a wide range of services and programs designed to meet the needs of a diverse student body.
-The advisors serve as a basic source of information about the degree requirements, policies, and procedures of the Campus.
+The advisors serve as a basic source of information about the degree requirements, policies, and procedures of the University.
 Students are able to get advice as well as secure tutorial support.
 Academic workshops are sponsored to assist students in planning academic programs, choosing a major, and negotiating registration.

-A freshman advising program provides individual advising for new students entering in September.
-Each student is assigned an advisor who can provide information and support during the transition to college and with whom the student meets throughout his or her first year to discuss academic as well as career and other issues.
+A freshman advising program provides individual advising for new students entering in August.
+Each student is assigned an advisor who can provide information and support during the transition to college and with whom the student meets throughout his or her four years to discuss academic as well as career and other issues.
 Students needing additional assistance may, throughout the year, make an individual appointment with the Assistant Dean for Academic Affairs.
+Advisors also meet individually with students who want to discuss concerns or questions they may be having about the University.
+The advisors serve as a liaison with other offices and can make referrals when appropriate.
+The advisor then is the best source for students to visit when they are unsure of where to go for help.